 Today: 10:00 AM - 5:00 PM

-Teachers and school administrators, if you have not experienced a Marine Life Study Cruise, we want you aboard!
-From May through Labor Day, you can join us on a regularly scheduled public Marine Life Study Cruise aboard our new hybrid-electric research vessel at no charge.
-Advance reservations are required.
-Qualified licensed educators presently teaching in CT, NY, or NJ, with proper school ID only please.
-Call our Reservations Office: 203-852-0700, ext.
-2206, Monday through Friday 9:30 - 4:30 to reserve your spot.
+If you have not experienced a Marine Life Encounter Cruise, we want you aboard!
+From May through Labor Day, you can join us on any regularly scheduled public Marine Life Encounter Cruise aboard our unique hybrid-electric research vessel at no charge.

 For both the free movies and cruises, advance reservations are required.
 These offers are for qualified licensed educators currently teaching in CT, NY, or NJ, with proper school ID only.
 Accompanying friends and family members of educators must purchase tickets.

 Book your movie seat and/or cruise ticket by calling our Reservations Office: 203-852-0700, ext.
 2206, Monday through Friday 9:30 - 4:30.